 If you’re willing to attend a less prestigious college, being a National Merit Scholar could result in an actual “free ride” to college.

 The table below lists 50-50 colleges for National Merit Scholars.
-All have sponsored National Merit Scholarships this past year.
+All expect to sponsor National Merit Scholarships this past year.
 As usual, the four-year graduation rate is used for private colleges and the five-year rate for public.

 50-50 Colleges for National Merit Scholars